kalpayinc/kalpay-gateway-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Kalpay's gateway SDK documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**SuperSDK** is a javascript library is a javascript library that allows you to integrate the Kalpay gateway into your e-commerce site in order to offer payment methods.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

-Lumache has its documentation hosted on Read the Docs, and edited by Tobin Frost
 .. note::

    This project is under active development.